jostmey/ConnectFour/README.md

 ## Description

-Play Connect Four against the computer.
-Choose between easy, medium, or hard settings.
+Play [Connect Four](https://en.wikipedia.org/wiki/Connect_Four) against the computer.
+Right click on the mouse to drop a piece in the highlighted column.
+After watching your piece fall the computer will make its move.

+Once you've mastered the game use the drop-down menu to switch to the medium or hard difficulty setting.

 ## Download